 Research is clear that working long hours does not always yield the highest output or efficiency.
 To ensure your company is getting the most from employees, consider the following options:

 - Shorten the workweek.
 Many companies have already taken the leap to 32 hour weeks, or 4 8-hour days.
-To maximise worker productivity, research suggests that an even better option is to require 5 6-hour days.
+To maximize worker productivity, research suggests that an even better option is to require 5 6-hour days.
 Studies have shown that employees feel healthier, take fewer days off, and are more productive in a 30-hour workweek.

 - Offer breaks during the workday.
 Though 30 hour workweeks may be beneficial to some employers, other companies can’t justify the added costs of hiring extra staff.
-Instead, try offering breaks throughout the workday as part of your corporate wellness programme.
+Instead, try offering breaks throughout the workday as part of your corporate wellness program.
 You can provide opportunities to exercise, take a mindfulness class, or eat nutritious food at work.

 - Encourage employees to enjoy work-free after hours.
-Technology has made it easier than ever for employees to cheque email and continue work on other projects when off duty.
+Technology has made it easier than ever for employees to check email and continue work on other projects when off duty.
 Inspire your workforce to resist that temptation and make work-life balance a priority at your company.